TEL AVIV. Historians believe that about one-fifth of the art works in

 comprehensive study has been carried out in Israel regarding the provenance

-of the works of art that comprise the collections in local museums, and even
+of the works of art that comprise the collections in local museums,

 when information exists, as in the Israel Museum, it is not sufficiently